syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/SfDataGrid.md

 ### GridColumn

-GridColumn is the base column type of all the columns in the SfDataGrid, hence GridColumn properties are used by all the columns.
-The following sub-sections explains you about the properties in the GridColumn and the customizations that can be done using those properties for all the types of GridColums available in SfDataGrid.
+GridColumn is the base column type of all the columns in the **SfDataGrid**, hence GridColumn properties are used by all the columns.
+The following sub-sections explains you about the properties in the GridColumn and the customizations that can be done using those properties for all the types of GridColums available in **SfDataGrid**.

 #### Binding options